Laparoscopy

 Also known as Keyhole Surgery

 Berry House Vets now offers a Laparoscopy Service at our Hitchin Branch.
 Many conditions and diseases in people are treated using minimally invasive surgery and this is increasingly becoming the case in our dogs and cats too.
-Bitch Spays are idea for this technique.
+Bitch Spays are ideal for this technique.

 What is Laparoscopy?